-These films were produced as a part of IWFF LABS.
-Each year IWFF accepts applications from both scientists and budding filmmakers who want to work together (and with superstar wildlife filmmakers as advisors) to learn how to make ethical wildlife films.
+IWFF LABS accepts applications from both scientists and budding filmmakers who want to learn how to make ethical wildlife films.
 Out of hundreds, only 12 LABS Fellows are accepted.
-IWFF identifies local wildlife research or conservation projects as ‘clients’, and they are assigned to a LABS team to do the impossible: In 4-days produce a film highlighting each client, to be debuted on the big screen as a part of the IWFF Awards Ceremony, at the Wilma Theater.
-LABS films are well-utilized online by clients, fellows, screen at film festivals and pop-up on relevant platforms like the National Geographic Short Forms Showcase as well as proving to be useful wildlife communication pieces for the clients and scientists and Fellows alike.
+IWFF identifies local wildlife research or conservation projects as ‘clients’, and they are assigned to a LABS team to do the impossible, produce a short film in four days (with the help of professional mentors) that will debut on the big screen at the IWFF Awards Show.
+IWFF LABS films have gone on to screen at film festivals and gained thousands of views on platforms like the National Geographic Short Forms Showcase as well as proving to be useful wildlife communication pieces for the clients and scientists and Fellows alike.

 Discover a novel way of studying elusive carnivores…using snow!
 Join two scientists – Jessie and Tommy – as they re-purpose an old technique in a way that not only revolutionizes how we study threatened species and manage our landscapes but also highlights the importance of collaboration in conservation.